perrette/papers/docs/git.md

 back-up directory.
 Details are described in
 [issue 51](https://github.com/perrette/papers/issues/51).

-Backup occurs in a subfolder of `~/.local/share/papers` regardless of the type of installation.
-Type `papers status -v` to find out.
+Backup occurs in a subfolder of `~/.local/share/papers/backups` regardless of the type of installation.
+Type `papers status -v` to find out, or `papers backup list` to see every backup directory papers knows of and which library each belongs to.

+Backup directories are named after the bibtex file plus a hash of its full path (e.g. `papers-3f9a1c2b`), so two libraries can never share a directory.
+Each directory also contains a `manifest.json` recording the bibtex file it backs up; if a backup operation finds a directory that belongs to another library (which could happen with directories created by papers versions that used the bibtex name alone), it moves the current library to a fresh directory instead of mixing the two histories.
+Directories created by older versions keep their name and are adopted as-is.

 For local installs that are already git-tracked, the feature remains useful as it is the basis for `papers undo` and `papers redo` (see